LazurasLong/just-a-favor/README.md

 # **Just a Favor**
 ## my shadowrun dfdc custom campaign
 ---
+###### First off:

+**Disclaimer: This is a work of fiction.
+Names, characters, businesses, places, events and incidents are either the products of the author's imagination or used in a fictitious manner.
+Any resemblance to actual persons, living or dead, or actual events is purely coincidental.**

+###### Now onto the README:

 For ContentPack dependencies, take a look at the `dependencies.png` file right here in the root directory.